Lyme Disease Tick Infection Maps

 For maps and statistics describing human cases of Lyme disease in Indiana, click here.

-Figure 1: Percentage of nymph Ixodes scapularis ticks infected with Borrelia burgdorferi, 2017-2019.
+Figure 1: Percentage of adult Ixodes scapularis ticks infected with Borrelia burgdorferi, 2017-2019.

-Figure 2: Percentage of adult Ixodes scapularis ticks infected with Borrelia burgdorferi, 2017-2019.
+Figure 2: Percentage of nymph Ixodes scapularis ticks infected with Borrelia burgdorferi, 2017-2019.

 Page Last Reviewed: March 29, 2019